uniformdev/component-starter-kit-next-approuter/README.md

    > Make sure your API key has "Developer" role to be able to push content.
 1. `npm install` to install dependencies
 1. Run `npm run init` to initialize your project.
-   > This will push all content from disk (`.\content` folder) and your design settings (colors, fonts, borders, etc. for this default theme).
+   > This command uses `@uniformdev/csk-cli` to push all content from disk (`./content` folder), design settings (colors, fonts, borders, etc.), and publish the context manifest.
+If CSK variants are available, you'll be prompted to select which one to initialize.

 ### Step 2.
 Run locally in dev mode